Galaxyfreak2200/python/README.md

-download song before playiing and after downloaded your all set!
+download song before playing and after downloaded your all set!